Invite Garth to your church or venue

 Revd Canon Lucy Winkett, Rector of St James’ Piccadilly, said recently, “Garth Hewitt writes redemption songs and then sings them without fear.
 His voice comes through clearly… challenging us by his witness to act for justice.
 His is a brave voice, needed more than ever in a fearful world and in a sometimes timid church.
 Please God, it will help us sing redemption songs of our own.”

-The challenges Garth brings seem more important than ever today, and so we are looking for a few more dates to complete his Against the Grain tour – there are various dates still available throughout the autumn of 2018.
+The challenges Garth brings seem more important than ever today, and so we are looking for more bookings for 2020 – and there are also one or two dates now available for autumn 2019

 Hosting Garth helps bring themes of truth and justice to the forefront of your community and gives Garth a chance to tell stories of hope and courage from some of those around the world whose voices are not often heard.